 Why allies care about continuity in Asia

-Let me start with a clarification that matters.
+Let me begin with a clarification that matters.
 This is not an argument for or against any political party in Japan.
 Elections belong to voters, and domestic politics should be judged on domestic terms.
-My interest here is narrower—and more structural.
+My interest here is narrower and more structural.

 Continuity as a Strategic Asset

-Strategic competition does not unfold in election cycles.
+Strategic competition does not unfold on electoral calendars.
 It unfolds over decades.
 It rewards systems that can plan beyond the next vote, finance long-dated capabilities, and signal reliability to allies and partners.

 In that context, continuity is not complacency.
 It is capacity.

-This election resonates with me in part because it fits into a much longer arc—one I first noticed more than twenty years ago.
+This election resonates with me because it fits into a longer—and rarer—arc of strategic continuity.

 In 2004, flying home from a family vacation to Japan, I read an International Herald Tribune essay that has stayed with me.
-The author made a simple but striking observation: Europe remained deeply preoccupied with what the United States said and did, but the reverse was no longer true.
+The author observed that while Europe remained deeply preoccupied with what the United States said and did, the reverse was no longer true.
 America, the piece argued, had turned its face toward Asia.

 Japan as the Indispensable Partner